-MQSeries for Tandem NonStop Kernel supports a single, statically bound channel-exit program, whose entry point is MQCHANNELEXIT().
-MQSeries for Tandem NonStop Kernel provides a stub function for this exit that acts as a placeholder for user-supplied exit code.
-In the supplied stub function, the ExitResponse field in MQCXP (channel exit parameter structure) is set to MQXCC_CLOSE_CHANNEL, which causes the MCA to close the channel.
+MQSeries for Tandem NonStop Kernel supports a single, statically bound channel-exit program, whose entry point is MQ\CHANNEL\EXIT().
+The exit must be written in C. MQSeries for Tandem NonStop Kernel provides a stub function for this exit that acts as a placeholder for user-supplied exit code.
+In the supplied stub function, the ExitResponse field in MQCXP (channel exit parameter structure) is set to MQXCC\CLOSE\CHANNEL, which causes the MCA to close the channel.
 No other fields in MQCXP are modified.